-In the past, we had written a post about what kind of sealing wax you should choose and went through all the different types of wax in details and all the pros and cons.
+In the past, we had written a post about what kind of sealing wax you should choose and went through all the different types of wax in detail and all the pros and cons.
 If you are wondering, aren’t all sealing wax the same but made with different molds?
 Yes, they are essentially made with the same materials (we are only focusing on different kinds of supple wax instead of traditional ones here), but the different shapes are meant to be used differently.

-For example, you are not suppose to use wick wax sticks with sealing wax spoon because the wick was meant to act as the continuous heat source to melt the wax once you light it up, while non wick wax sticks work best using a sealing wax spoon, a furnace stove and a tea light candle as the heat source.
+For example, you are not suppose to use wick wax sticks with sealing wax spoon because the wick was meant to act as the continuous heat source to melt the wax once you light it up, while non-wick wax sticks work best using a sealing wax spoon, a furnace stove and a tea light candle as the heat source.
 Glue gun wax sticks and wax beads can actually be melted with the same method, just that glue gun wax sticks give you the flexibility to pair it with a glue gun.
-Therefore, when it boils down, you are choosing in between using a wick or using a spoon.
+Therefore, when it boils down, you are choosing between using a wick or using a spoon.

 As mentioned in one of our early blog posts about the different types of wax, we strongly advise using a sealing wax spoon instead of wick wax sticks because it gives you more control over the temperature and how much wax you can melt at a time.
 With wick wax sticks, you have to patiently wait for it to drip one drop at a time, by the time you melted enough wax for a seal, half the wax has already cooled off.
-This is why we have a sealing wax tool set on our work desk because this method gives us even temperature melted the wax to create good wax seals every single time.
+This is why we have a sealing wax toolset on our work desk because this method gives us even temperature melted the wax to create good wax seals every single time.